 How long do tennis games last?
 The average length of a tennis match is 97 minutes.
 However, since tennis games aren’t limited to a specific time frame, some matches only last 40 minutes, while others can last over 3 hours.
 Length is mostly dependent on the number of sets a tennis match actually goes, with most of them falling in the range of 40 to 60 minutes.

 How Long Does a Best-Of-Three Set Match Last?

-Throughout most levels of tennis, the set up is best-of-three sets.
+Throughout most levels of tennis, a match is played best-of-three sets.
 This means that the first side to win two sets wins the match.
 This format works not only to help people keep in shape throughout the match and tournament, but it makes things a lot more predictable with time.

 In a best-of-three sets match, there are fewer variables that will alter the full match’s time.
 Everyone knows that it will at least last two sets, with a potential of just one extra set.